 Retail sales in Croatia fell 6.7 percent year-on-year in July of 2020, following a 6.2 percent drop in the previous month.
 It was the fifth consecutive month of falls in retail trade, as sales declined for non-food products (-4.5 percent vs 4.7 percent in June) and food, beverages & tobacco (-9.8 percent vs -10.5 percent).
 On a monthly basis, retail sales went down 0.9 percent, after a 2.9 percent rise in June.

 Retail Sales YoY in Croatia averaged 3.07 percent from 2001 until 2020, reaching an all time high of 20.60 percent in August of 2001 and a record low of -25.50 percent in April of 2020.
 This page provides the latest reported value for - Croatia Retail Sales YoY - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Croatia Retail Sales YoY - data, historical chart, forecasts and calendar of releases - was last updated on September of 2020.

-Retail Sales YoY in Croatia is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales YoY in Croatia to stand at 3.60 in 12 months time.
-In the long-term, the Croatia Retail Sales YoY is projected to trend around 3.20 percent in 2020, according to our econometric models.
+Retail Sales YoY in Croatia is expected to be -6.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Retail Sales YoY in Croatia to stand at 5.20 in 12 months time.
+In the long-term, the Croatia Retail Sales YoY is projected to trend around 5.80 percent in 2021 and 3.40 percent in 2022, according to our econometric models.